-Lion chief executive Rory Glass says his company is spending $20m on the project, split between build costs and a 10-year lease with right-of-renewal.
+Lion managing director Rory Glass says his company is spending $20m on the project, split between build costs and a 10-year lease with right-of-renewal.

 His company confirms today that it's still on track with its original plan.
 That is, the 1500sq m development will include a microbrewery, restaurant, all-day cafe, high-end fish and chips outlet and a family-friendly play area.

 Little Creatures was launched in 2000 by brewer Phil Sexton, restaurateur Nick Trimboli and marketing man Howard Cearns.

 The trio set up their first craft brewery and eatery at the site of an old crocodile farm in Fremantle, Perth before expanding to Geelong on the outskirts of Melbourne.

 Lion bought their company for a reported $280 million in 2012 (the NZ-founded Lion was itself bought by Japan's Kirin a couple of years before).

 Glass says Little Creatures staff will be responsible for the look and feel of the Hobsonville Point fitout.